Back to Resources

 • Sensors - Devices that measure water levels at strategic locations

-• Communication Network - Cellular or satellite connectivity to transmit data
+• Communication Network - Satellite connectivity to transmit data

 • Data Platform - Cloud-based system to process and analyze water level data